Sixty Days on the Northumberland Strait

 “Okay,” I said.
 “I’ll take care of the buoys.
 I’ll let you know if I can’t find the markers.”

-“If you can’t find them, buy new ones,” Eddie said.
+“If you can’t find markers, just buy new ones,” Eddie said.
+“Let me know when they’re ready.”

 He dropped the cigarette butt and grabbed the new door for his next trap.

-Confident in my ability to count to a two-digit number twice, I figured it’d be a pretty quick job.
-But by the time I dragged out all 112 buoys, laid them in order, replaced a few broken plastic sticks, and spent an average of 60 seconds marking each one (don’t worry, I checked), it took over three hours.
+I was pretty confident in my ability to count to a two-digit number, so I figured it’d be a quick job.
+But by the time I dragged out all 112 buoys, laid them in order, replaced a few broken plastic sticks, and spent an average of 60 seconds marking each one (don’t worry, I timed it to check), it took over three hours.
 I didn’t realize that this expansion of time would be the case with many fishing-related tasks.
 More on that later.

 The timing for this next chapter of my professional journey worked out perfectly.
 I wrapped up my work at Gustavus Adolphus College on Friday, April 17 as the college celebrated the inauguration of its new president.
 I spent that week back in Minnesota, helping out with events and communications before turning in my laptop.
 I flew back to Nova Scotia the next day and began my fishing preparations in earnest.

 Last Sunday, we loaded the first set of traps on the boat.
 We hit the water on Monday morning when the season in Lobster Fishing Area (LFA) 26A officially began at 6 a.m.
 Fishing families and local residents lined the wharf as the fleet sailed into the Northumberland Strait.
-Monday’s work was taking three trips from the wharf to place our 280 traps on the ocean bottom in the Northumberland Strait.
+Monday’s work was taking three trips from the wharf to place our 280 traps on the ocean bottom between Nova Scotia and Prince Edward Island.
 As we sailed out for the first day of fishing on Tuesday, I took a quiet moment on the back of the boat to reflect on everything that led to this—the coincidences, experiences, love, loss, timing, luck, and so much more.

-After squeezing and twisting the banding tool hundreds of times that first day, I woke up to my 3:15 a.m. alarm with a swollen left hand.
-I mentioned it to Eddie a few hours in when we took a quick pause for breakfast.
+After squeezing and twisting the banding tool hundreds of times that first day, I woke up to my 3:15 a.m. alarm with a painfully swollen left hand.
+I mentioned it to Eddie a few hours in when we took a quick pause for breakfast in the cabin.

 “Was it all tingly?” he asked.